 I’m from Los Angeles, which means I’m an actor, at least on paper.
 So, I’m in an acting class where we were using prop weapons for the scenes.
 I was onstage with other actors, doing a scene.
-The director yells “Cut!”.
-The actors relaxed and let our prop weapons that were in our hands swing around loosely and randomly.
+The director yelled “Cut!”.
+The actors relaxed and we let our prop weapons in our hands swing around loosely and casually.
 Unexpectedly, some of the class in the audience freaked out and ducked.
-To the audience, the toy prop was a real weapon – we’d made them believe it was a real weapon.
+To the audience, the toy prop was a real weapon – we’d made them believe it was a real.
 Our acting coach became angry and admonished all of the students as if we had been holding real weapons.
-We were given an important crash course on being responsible with weaponry and caring for our audience and cast members.
+We were given an important lesson on being responsible with weaponry and caring for our audience and cast members.

 I’ve lived this same scene in real life several times.
-It may just be a nerf gun is pointed at me, but I freak out.
-When my kid makes a pretend pistol with his hand and points it at me, I flinch and duck – it’s a natural reaction.
-I don’t have time to figure out if the gun is fake, I duck.
+It may just be a Nerf gun is pointed at me, but I freak out.
+When my kid makes a pretend pistol with his hand and points it at me, I flinch and start to duck – it’s a natural reaction.
+I don’t have time to figure out if the gun is fake; I duck.
 I hate even fake guns being pointed at me.
-It makes me feel vulnerable in the very place where I was feeling safe.
-Over and over, we have told our children not to even ever, ever point fake guns or even a pointed finger shaped gun, at anyone.
+It makes me feel vulnerable in a place where I was feeling safe.
+Over and over, we have told our children never to point fake guns, or even a pointed finger shaped gun, at anyone.
 It’s usually unsettling and can be traumatic for some.

-In a martial art that I have practiced, the Sensei of Pacific Jujitsu Kai, asks students to only wear the Gi (kimono) jackets and belts (obi/faixa) inside of the dojo, removing the jackets and belt before leaving.
-I suspect that this is a fairly typical observation in martial arts given how few people I see in the market wearing Kimonos.
-Wearing a Gi and rank outside of the Dojo could invite potential fights, and it could also make regular people feel vulnerable and scared, as if the martial artist is looking for a fight.
+In a martial art that I have practiced, my professor at Pacific Jujitsu Kai asks students to wear the Gi (kimono) jackets and belts (obi/faixa) only inside the dojo, removing the jackets and belts before leaving.
+This is a fairly typical practice among various martial arts disciplines.
+Consider how few people you’ve seen on the streets or at the market wearing kimonos or Gis.
+Wearing a kimono and rank outside the dojo could invite potential fights and make regular people feel vulnerable and scared, as if the martial artist is looking for a fight.

 My point.

-I don’t know what to make of my friends and family that post gun pictures on social media.
-I avoid posting pictures of meat because it will be unsettling for some people.
-Similarly, I don’t post pictures with firearms.
-I find no value in it.
-Gun photos can be confusing, scary and make people less safe, and maybe thats the point, I have no idea.
-People outside of the US would see a mass shootings in their country as a failure of the system, but see “a mass shooting in the US is part of the system” (Butler, 2019).
+I don’t know what to make of my friends and family who post gun pictures on social media.
+I make a conscious effort to avoid posting pictures of meat because it is upsetting for some people.
+I have used guns in the practice of learning to hunt, but I would never post a picture with a firearm.
+There is simply too much trauma around gun-related violence these days, especially in my home country.
+Gun photos can be confusing, scary, triggering, and make people less safe.
+Maybe that’s the poster’s point?
+People outside of the US would see a mass shooting in their country as a failure of the system, but see “a mass shooting in the US is part of the system” (Butler, 2019).

 Social media is weird

 In the U.S., there are practically no limitations on people owning an arsenal of useless and impractical guns.
 There are more guns in the US than people (World Population Review, no date).
 You and your bestie AK-15 can have a photo sesh and you can make that photo your profile statement.
-You shouldn’t have to be told that this is a not a great idea, and I suspect that few of your people will directly tell you that you are making them uncomfortable, mainly because you have a gun.
-Instead, your friends may just quietly disappear from your life without word.
+You shouldn’t have to be told that this is a not a great idea, and I suspect that few of your people would love to directly tell you that you are making them uncomfortable, mainly because you seem to be trying to make a statement with your gun.
+However, because you post weird, F*you-type gun pics, your friends will likely just quietly disappear from your life because you’ve become “weird”.

 Whose rights matter most?